-- Field-All encryptable standard and custom fields in that object that contain data. - API Name-The API name for fields that contain data. - Encrypted Records-The number of encrypted values stored in a field type across all objects of given type.
+- API Name-The API name for fields that contain data. - Encrypted Records-The number of encrypted values stored in a field type across all objects of given type.
 For example, you select the Account object and see "9" in the Encrypted Records column next to Account Name.
-That means there are 9 encrypted records across all Account Name fields. - Unencrypted Records-The number of plaintext values stored in a field type. - Mixed Tenant Secret Status-Indicates whether a mixture of active and archived tenant secrets apply to encrypted data in a field type. - Mixed Schemes- Indicates whether a mixture of deterministic and probabilistic encryption schemes apply to encrypted data in a field type.
+That means there are nine encrypted records across all Account Name fields. - Unencrypted Records-The number of plaintext values stored in a field type. - Mixed Tenant Secret Status-Indicates whether a mixture of active and archived tenant secrets apply to encrypted data in a field type. - Mixed Schemes- Indicates whether a mixture of deterministic and probabilistic encryption schemes apply to encrypted data in a field type.